Nigerian Civil War: Politics and economics of federalism

-Northern–Southern tension manifested firstly in the 1945 Jos Riot in which 300 Igbo people died and again on 1 May 1953, as fighting in the Northern city of Kano.
+Northern–Southern tension manifested firstly in the 1945 Jos riots and again on 1 May 1953, as fighting in the Northern city of Kano.
 The political parties tended to focus on building power in their own regions, resulting in an incoherent and disunified dynamic in the federal government.

 In 1946, the British divided the Southern Region into the Western Region and the Eastern Region.
 Each government was entitled to collect royalties from resources extracted within its area.
 This changed in 1956 when Shell-BP found large petroleum deposits in the Eastern region.
 A Commission led by Sir Jeremy Raisman and Ronald Tress determined that resource royalties would now enter a "Distributable Pools Account" with the money split between different parts of government (50% to region of origin, 20% to federal government, 30% to other regions).
 To ensure continuing influence, the British government promoted unity in the Northern bloc and secessionist sentiments among and within the two Southern regions.
 The Nigerian government, following independence, promoted discord in the West with the creation of a new Mid-Western Region in an area with oil potential.
 The new constitution of 1946 also proclaimed that "The entire property in and control of all mineral oils, in, under, or upon any lands, in Nigeria, and of all rivers, streams, and watercourses throughout Nigeria, is and shall be vested in, the Crown."
 The United Kingdom profited significantly from a fivefold rise in Nigerian exports amidst the post-war economic boom.